hivemq/helm-charts/manifests/hivemq-operator/README.md

     kubectl apply -f ./manifests/hivemq-operator/*.yaml -n default
     ```

-**NOTE**: Please, be aware that these manifest files are using the `default` namespace out of the box, given that the ServiceAccount requires a specific namespace.
+**NOTE**: These manifest files are using the `default` namespace out of the box, given that the ServiceAccount requires a specific namespace.
 Change these manifests accordingly if you are planning to install them in a different namespace.